MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/page/page-objectid-method.md

 # Page.ObjectId([Boolean]) Method
 > **Version**: _Available or changed with runtime version 1.0._

-Returns a string in the "Page xxx" format, where xxx is the caption or ID of the application object.
+Returns a string in the \\"Page xxx\\" format, where xxx is the caption or ID of the application object.

 ## Syntax